kimtth/awesome-azure-openai-llm/README.md

 - [Political biases of LLMs](https://arxiv.org/abs/2305.08283): From Pretraining Data to Language Models to Downstream Tasks: Tracking the Trails of Political Biases Leading to Unfair NLP Models: [cited by](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=arxiv%3A+2305.08283&btnG=)

   <img src="files/political-llm.png" width="450">

+- Red Teaming: The term red teaming has historically described systematic adversarial attacks for testing security vulnerabilities.
+LLM red teamers should be a mix of people with diverse social and professional backgrounds, demographic groups, and interdisciplinary expertise that fits the deployment context of your AI system. [ref](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/red-teaming)

 ### **LLM to Master APIs**